The Mellow Bakers are winding down their journey through Bread: A Baker’s Book of Techniques and Recipes by Jeffrey Hamelman.

 - Bread Flour 9.6 oz.
 (2 1/4 cups)

 - Olive oil, extra virgin 1.6 oz.
 (3 T.)

 Here is the process I used to make this bread:

 Creating the Sponge:

 Mix the durum flour, bread flour, water, yeast, and sugar until evenly incorporated.
 You can use the mixer, but I just used my Danish dough whisk.
 The sponge should be fairly loose.
-Let the sponge ripen for about 1 1/4 hours, when it is on the verge of collapse.
+Let the sponge ripen for about 1 1/4 hours.

 Mixing the Dough: